briansunter/graph/site/content/pages/posteriori-vs-a-priori-analysis-of-algorithms.md

 - programing
 date: 2022-08-22
 title: posteriori-vs-a-priori-analysis-of-algorithms
-lastMod: 2022-08-22
+lastMod: 2022-08-27
 ---
 ## A Posteriori Analysis (Profiling)

 The most straightforward method to measure the speed of an algorithm is to run and time it.

-This method is called **a posteriori** is Latin for "from the later"
+This method is called **a posteriori** and is Latin for "from the later"

 An example of this would be "benchmarking" or "profiling", which is running your program and recording how long it takes to run in seconds.
 There are many tools to measure performance of programs.